legendarycode3/nft-smart-contract/README.md

 This repository contains two ERC-721 Non-Fungible Token (NFT) smart contracts built with `Solidity`, `OpenZeppelin`, and the `Foundry` development framework.
 The project showcases both traditional and dynamic NFT implementations while demonstrating best practices for NFT development, deployment, testing, and interaction. </br>
 The repository includes two NFT collections:
 * **Basic NFT**: A standard ERC-721 implementation that allows users to mint NFTs using off-chain metadata stored on IPFS.
 * **Mood NFT**: A dynamic ERC-721 implementation that generates metadata entirely on-chain.
-The NFT artwork changes between `Happy` and `Sad` states, with both SVG images and metadata encoded using `Base64 Data URIs`.
+The NFT artwork changes between `Happy` and `Sad` states, with both SVG images and metadata encoded using `Base64 Data URIs`. </br>
-In addition to the smart contracts,
+In addition to the smart contracts, the project provides deployment scripts,